 Do you need to improve your writing skills?
 There are lots of basic creative writing courses and many are only as far as the nearest community college.

 Or, do you need to learn how to sell your articles and figure out who will buy them?
-Workshops that teach marketing skills to writers are much more difficult to find.
+Workshops that teach marketing skills to writers are practically non-existent.

 Do you want to know how to get invited on press trips?
 For many travel writers, getting these travel perks is the ultimate goal.

-I only know of one class that will give you enough inside information to know how to do these things.
+I only know of one class that will give you enough inside information to know how to do all of these things.
 That’s why I developed a complete workshop for travel writers.
 It focuses on marketing skills and learning how to secure those coveted press trips.
 It also covers travel writing techniques and photography tips important to travel writers.
 I only teach it once a year in the U.S. You can learn more about it here.

 Once or twice a year you should consider attending a writer’s conference.
 Every conference is different, so look for conferences that offer the most benefits for your stage of development.

 How can writer’s conferences help you?
 Here are some examples:

 At some conferences, I’ve met up with Convention & Visitor’s Bureau media representatives, to organize press trips to their cities.
-Meeting the tourist reps helps you to learn about the attractions they have to offer and decide which ones match up with your outlets.
+Meeting the tourist reps helps you learn about the attractions they have to offer and helps you decide which ones match up with your outlets.

 One example of a good conference is Travel and Words, a conference held each year somewhere in the Pacific Northwest.
 DMOs from around the northwest attend and you have plenty of opportunities to interact with them.
 You’ll also meet editors and lots of other travel writers.